IbraHam-7198/A-simple-Face-Mask-Detector-by-Ibrahim-Hameem-2020-/Steps to get the model up and runnig.md

-## **If you want to adjust the underlying model used to train the Face Mask Detector, then then carryout the following steps**
+## **If you want to adjust the underlying model used to train the Face Mask Detector, then carryout the following steps**

 **Step 02:** Download the file *Fine-tuned Google MobileNet V2 model for Mask or No Mask Prediction - (V1 224 x 224).ipynb*